deeplearning4j/deeplearning4j/gettingstarted.md

 ### <a name="linux">Linux</a>

-* Due to our reliance on Jblas for CPUs, native bindings for Blas are required.
+* Due to our reliance on various forms of Blas for CPUs, native bindings for Blas are required.

         Fedora/RHEL
         yum -y install blas

         Ubuntu
         apt-get install libblas* (credit to @sujitpal)

+Please see [this section](#open) for more information on OpenBlas.

 * If GPUs are broken, you'll need to enter an extra command.
 First, find out where Cuda installs itself.
 It will look something like this